 We prefer the method used by Lotsch et al. (1985), Hughes et al. (1990), and Osterloh and Law (1998).
-In this method, two banks of polymer solution are injected and are separated by a brine slug.
-Polymer retention can be determined by the plot of the two effluent polymer-concentration profiles vs. PV injected.
-Fig. 3 shows a schematic of our experimental unit to determine polymer retention in porous media.
-It should be noted that any reversibly retained polymer should be flushed from the core during the extensive brine injection.
-The reoccurrence of this retention during the following polymer injection will make the second effluent concentration profile shift closer to the first one.
-As a consequence, reversible retention is excluded, or only irreversible retention is measured by means of this dynamic method.
+In this method, two banks of polymer solution are injected which are separated by a brine slug.
+Polymer retention can be determined by the plot of the two effluent polymer concentration profiles versus pore volume injected.
+Fig. 3 shows the schematic diagram of our experimental unit to determine polymer retention in porous media.

+Fig. 3-Schematic diagram of polymer retention determination system.